The page has been translated by Gen AI.

 Create project / Add userCreate a DevOps project on Samsung Cloud Platform and add users.

-Commit changesCommit new or updated infrastructure configuration templates or application code to the code repository.
+Changes CommitCommit new or updated infrastructure configuration templates or Application code to the code repository.

-Monitor the performance of measurement metrics.
+and monitor the performance of the measurement indicators.

 Error, improvement itemsSummarize the errors and improvement items identified during the monitoring process.